 with special symbols or lines.

-- One of the pre-defined shapes that you can insert from the Insert
+- One of the pre-defined shapes that you can draw with the Drawing toolbar.

 column above or in the row beside the selected cell.